Posted on March 15, 2020

 Did you think that the German government had a presence in just San Diego?
 Think again.
 The Whittier Mansion was home to a prominent businessman named William Franklin Whittier.
-After his passing, the house became property of the German government where it served as a consulate.
+After his passing, the house became the property of the German government where it served as a consulate.
 As World War II broke out, it was rumored that the German Consulate and their staff were said to be doing a lot more than just doing services for German citizens in the United States.
 It might have been a base of operations for spying.
 There even had been efforts to expel them from the house and even the country once the United States jumped into the fray against Japan and Germany.
 Some spirits are said to be hanging around the wine cellar of the house, a place where visitors would often feel cold spots in some of the most random places.

 6. Hollywood Pacific Theatre

-Hollywood is obviously known for films.
-Of course, Los Angeles is chock full of movie theaters.
-The Hollywood Pacific Theatre is situated on where else…but the famous Walk of Fame.
+Hollywood is obviously known for its films.
+Of course, it would stand to reason that Los Angeles is chock full of movie theaters.
+The Hollywood Pacific Theatre is situated on where else…but the Walk of Fame.
 It was also the theatre where the world’s first talking motion picture was to be premiered.
 But due to delays in construction, the premiere of “The Jazz Singer” was moved to New York City.
 Sam Warner was overseeing the construction of the theatre and was frustrated with the project being behind schedule.
 Sadly, he wasn’t able to see his vision come to life when he died at the age of 40.
 It is said that Sam Warner still visits the theatre and still might be hanging around one of the small rooms where his office was.
 If you’re lucky, you might see his spirit standing out in the lobby.